|Get the Latest News|

 Contact: Claire Brown

 AUUC works with two interfaith groups on efforts to promote social justice legislation in Virginia – Virginians Organized for Interfaith Community Engagement (V.O.I.C.E.) and the Virginia Interfaith Center for Public Policy.
+We are also members of the Unitarian Universalist Legislative Ministry of Virginia (UULMVA) which promotes our UU principles in advocacy work with Virginia legislators.

 Mitten Tree & Holiday Gifts